What is this?

 Crisp is a consulting company based in Stockholm, Sweden.
 But we aren’t a very typical consulting company.
 For example:

-- None of the 35+ consultants are actually employed by Crisp (although we do have a few employed office staff).
+- None of the ~30 consultants are actually employed by Crisp.

 - We have no managers, not even a CEO.
 Instead we rely on self-organization and transparency.
 Almost everything is bottom-up, and anyone can drive any decision.